- Botanical name: Clematis 'Princess Diana'

 Sometimes known as 'The Princess of Wales', Clematis 'Princess Diana' bears small luminous pink, tulip-shaped flowers from early summer to autumn.It's ideal for growing up a trellis or obelisk, and may even be trained to scramble through shrubs and trees.

 For best results grow Clematis 'Princess Diana' in moist but well-drained soil in full sun to partial shade.
-As with all the late-flowering clematis, pruning is easy: simply cut stems back to the lowest pair of buds in February or March.
+As with all the late-flowering clematis, 'Princess Diana' falls into Pruning Group Three: simply cut stems back to the lowest pair of buds in February or March.

 - Sun exposure: Full sun, Dappled shade